usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 }
 ```

-They can also have validation information, like regexes or length requirements:
+The JSON schema can also have validation information, such as regexes or length requirements.
+This example allows any string that's at least two characters and only contains `e` and `f`, meaning `eff` is valid, but `fcc` is not:

 ```
 {